Injection Attacks

 LDAP Injections

-- Unauthorized access to sensitive information, data leakage, privilege escalation.
+- Can lead to unauthorized access, data leakage, or privilege escalation.

-- Anomalous LDAP query patterns, unexpected changes in directory data.
+- May produce abnormal LDAP queries or unexpected changes in directory data.

 Mitigations: